Pokeglitch/gb2a/README.md

 The directory to place the output files.

-The disassembler will create 2 files:
+The disassembler will create 3 files:
   * One 'asm' file containing the disassembled routine
+  * One 'sym' file containing the non-parsed addresses encountered during the disassembling along with the addresses in the input shim file
-  * One 'sym' file containing the non-parsed addresses encountered during the disassembling
+  * One 'sym' file for reference, containing the non-parsed addresses encountered during the disassembling

 ---